Skip to main content

 Include Accounts on Report

-Includes the budget unit and project distributions associated with the positions listed.
+If Flexible Account Structure is turned on includes the account number and project distributions associated with the positions listed.

-6. If needed, click Sort on the Action Bar to display a page for defining the report's sort order.
-After entering your settings, click OK to return to the Position Control Report page.
+6. If needed, select Sort on the Action Bar to display a page for defining the report's sort order.
+After entering your settings, select OK to return to the Position Control Report page.

-8. In the Print window, specify how to generate the report, and then click OK.
-The report's default file name is updpos83.rpt.
+8. In the Print window, specify how to generate the report, and then select OK.
+The report's default file name starts with posnTableReport.

 Fields

-Following are descriptions of the fields in the Edit Position and New Position pages.
+Following are descriptions of the fields in the Position Detail and New Position pages.
 Many of these fields also display in the Position Control page.

 Position Section